Tag: Business restructuring

 The transfer pricing setup of a group was changed following a business restructuring, and “IPC manufacturing KtF” had deducted 4 invoices issued as a transfer pricing adjustment.
 The tax authorities disallowed the deduction, since the invoices did not cover any actual costs of materials for the year in question.
 An appeal was filed by “IPC manufacturing KtF” with the Court, where the assessment of the tax authorities was upheld.
 An appeal was then filed with the Supreme Court based on formalities of the decision issued by the Court of first instance.
 Judgement of the Supreme Court The Supreme Court upheld the decision of the Court of first instance and the assessment issued by the tax authorities.
 Excerpt “The Court of First Instance correctly ruled that the tax authority was correct in its finding that the value of the invoices could not be deducted as material costs, since there was no purchase of materials behind them which corresponded to the actual ...
 Read more

 “Agri B.V.” is a Dutch subsidiary in an international group processing agricultural products.
 Following a restructuring in 2009 “Agri B.V.” had declared a profit of € 35 million, including € 2 million in exit profits.
 In an assessment issued by the tax authorities this amount had been adjusted to more than € 350 million.
-Judgement of the Court of Appeal The Court of appeal decided predominantly in favour of the tax authorities.
+Judgement The Court decided predominantly in favour of the tax authorities.
 An expert was appointed to determine the value of what had been transferred, and based on the valuation report produced by the expert the court set the taxable profit for 2009/2010 to €117 million.
 Excerpt “The Functional Analysis of [company 9] submitted, the Asset Sale and Purchase Agreements, the Manufacturing Services Agreements and the Consulting services and assistance in conducting business activities agreements show that there was a transfer of more than just separate assets and liabilities.
-The factual and legal position of [company 2] and [company 1] ...
+The factual and legal position of [company 2] and [company 1] has changed significantly as a result of ...
 Read more

 France vs SA Tropicana Europe Hermes, August 2022, CAA of DOUAI, Case No. 20DA01106